 The journey is the destination… buy some shoes in Istanbul

 I grew up very poor and for us travel meant driving from the coast of NC to my grandfather’s farm in Knoxville every few years.
 I loved culture, music, and food and that love was fed, encouraged, and placated by the fact that I was growing up surrounded by different cultures and countries all brought to my doorstep courtesy of the USMC.
 I longed to travel to see the places I learned about, instead I married someone from a far off land, who as my luck would have it had no desire to journey beyond the US (except to visit his family in Toronto - my first international experience).
-So instead we travel all over the US, I have been to all but six states, that itch to explore beyond the US remained an itch still not scratched.
+My travel journeys expanded to include NC, TN, TX, NYC, and Toronto.